ether/ep_cursortrace/README.md

 # ep_cursortrace

-Shows the caret position of the authors on your Pad
+Etherpad plugin to trace the cursor of other users in real time.
+Shows the caret position of the authors on your Pad.

 ## TODO